akruszewski/gibl/manuscript/chapter4.md

 ![Peer-to-peer architecture](images/p2p-architecture.png)

-Every peer node (in the peers list) will be consisted of a `peer-context-data` and a generic handler for transforming this contextual data.
-Further there will be two ways to establish a communication with other peers:
+Every peer node (in the peers list) will consist of a `peer-context-data` and a generic handler for transforming this contextual data.
+Further, there will be two ways to establish communication with other peers:

 1. A peer will accept new connections from other peers
 1. A peer will try to connect/make new connections to other peers